I Love My Wife

 I Love My Wife is a musical with a book and lyrics by Michael Stewart and music by Cy Coleman, based on the French play Viens chez moi, j'habite chez une copine (lit.
 'Come up to my place, I'm living at a girlfriend's'), written by Luis Rego and Didier Kaminka with the collaboration of Jean-Luc Voulfow and Jean-Paul Sèvres.

 A satire of the sexual revolution of the 1970s, the musical takes place on Christmas Eve in suburban Trenton, New Jersey, where two married couples who have been close friends since high school find themselves contemplating a ménage-à-quatre.

-The play was also adapted into a 1981 French film, though that film and the original play have little in common besides the title.
+The original play was also adapted into a 1981 French film, though that film and the play have little in common besides the title.

 Synopsis

 In Trenton, New Jersey, old high school buddies Wally (now an executive in public relations) and Alvin (a furniture mover) discuss the possibility of adding some spice to their lives by having a foursome.
 Alvin suggests to his wife Cleo that they share their bed with Monica, Wally's wife.
 Cleo thinks that she would enjoy Wally.
 They agree that whoever enters first becomes the evening's partner, but the couple walks in together.
 After Monica leaves, the three discuss the situation and decide on a foursome on Christmas Eve.

 Alvin and Cleo arrive for dinner on Christmas Eve, and while Monica is initially unhappy with the arrangement, she ultimately agrees.
 Too excited to eat: they undress, get into bed, and have some pot to relax.
 As Wally suggests ideas from a sex manual, the group discards all the options.